CASE STUDY: ENGIE HOME ENERGY

 There were 6 broad customer types developed by the marketing team, based on their attitudes towards switching energy suppliers and what they looked for in a new supplier.

-A key target group was "considerate customers" who wouldn't just switch to the cheapest tariff (unlike "serial switchers") but instead valued customer service and clear communications, and were more likely to choose green energy tariffs.
+A key target group was "considerate customers" who wouldn't just switch to the cheapest tariff (ie "serial switchers") but instead valued customer service and clear communications, and were more likely to choose green energy tariffs.
 I thought long and hard about how these values could manifest themselves as part of the sign-up process — emphasising openness and clarity over quick conversion.

 CAP redesgn options sketch